About Tactical Girls

-Rainbow 6 and Ghost Reconbfrom Tom Clancy’s Red Storm Entertainment and Half-Life ® Counter Strike ® from Valve Software and the Call of Duty series of games are highly realistic first person shooters.
+Rainbow 6 and Ghost Reconb from Tom Clancy’s Red Storm Entertainment and Half-Life ® Counter Strike ® from Valve Software and the Call of Duty series of games are highly realistic first person shooters.
 These video games have helped create a world of gamers that are fluent in the arms used in the games they play.

-Last but certainly not least is arrival of the female action heroine in our movie theaters in the last 30 years.
+Last but certainly not least was arrival of the female action heroine in our movie theaters in the 1980s.
 Sigourney Weaver as Ripley in "Aliens" was resilient as they come.
 Demi Moore in "G.I.
 Jane".
 Lucy Liu is impressive in everything from "Kill Bill" to "Charlie’s Angel’s".
 Milla Jovovich as Alice in "Resident Evil" and Jennifer Garner as Sydney Bristow in “Alias”.
 Angelina Jolie as Lara Croft, Mrs. Smith and Evelyn Salt has an action movie resume as strong as any of her male counterparts.
 Charlize Theron in Mad Max: Fury Road and Atomic Blonde has made her mark on the genre in recent years.
 These movies and TV series have made it clear that women could hold their own, kick ass and look outstanding doing it.

 We determined early that our gun calendar could be a stand-alone product with help from product sponsorship, not a tie- in for a product line.
 This meant that we could take a creative direction that placed the focus on creating a top-shelf product with great art and photographs that was true to the idea of a cool, tough, beautiful action heroine, but also highlighted some extraordinary weapons in the same way that car and motorcycle calendars showcased exotic vehicles.
 A photo of a bikini girl with a Lamborghini is cool, but then the question what is the top speed of the car?
 We wanted to answer the same question about the guns in the calendar, so we committed to specifications and firearms trivia from the beginning.